Xirt/Pic-O/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: "🐞 Bug Report"
-about: Create a report to help us improve
+about: "Report a potential defect or unexpected behavior"
-title: ''
+title: '[Issue]'
-labels: ''
+labels: 'issue'
 assignees: ''
 ---

 **Describe the bug**